Mini Aussie Puppies

-A Deposit in the amount of $300 made to Lindsay Odell (owner/operator of HLMA) will reserve the puppy of your choice until they are ready for their new homes at 8 weeks of age.
+A Deposit in the amount of $300 made to Lindsay Odell (owner/operator of HLMA) will reserve the puppy of your choice until the puppy is ready for his/her new homes at 8 weeks of age.
 The Deposit amount does go towards the purchase price of the puppy.
 We accept personal check, money order or cashiers check for the deposit or final payment at puppy's 6 week old birthday, we also accept Paypal for deposits only, not for final payment.
 Final payment also can be made in cash only at 8 week pick up, if you plan to board your puppy past 8 weeks old, final payment and board will need to be paid IN FULL by puppy's 6 week birthday.

 All puppies are sold as *Pets Only* with Limited Registration.
 Breeding Rights are available ONLY to approved homes with an additional fee added to the purchase price of the puppy.
 If you are interested in Full Registration and the rights that come along with it, you will need to contact me and let me know before the sale of the pup.